 A Profile On Us

-It was when I was 15 when the big day came and I was allowed to go out hunting on my own with my tracker Petrus… and have a 30.06 (large calibre) in my hands.
+It was when I was fifteen, the big day came and I was allowed to go out hunting on my own with my tracker Petrus… and had a 30.06 (large caliber) in my hands.
 I will never forget this day, I have never shot this large a gun before and here I was to go hunting with it.
-My father and I were out in our bush camp at Queens Dale (Princess Hills) and have tried to hunt a kudu the previous afternoon.
-The next morning he did not feel well and I offered to go out to try and get a kudu for meat purposes.
+My father and I were out in our bush camp at Queens Dale (Soutpansberg) and have tried to hunt a kudu the previous afternoon for meat.
+The next morning, he did not feel well and I offered to go out to try and get a kudu to stock our freezer.
 I was really surprised when he decided to allow me.
 But this was to be a big day in my life which I will never forget.
 From the fresh crisp morning air and the sun rising over the cliffs of Queens’s dale as my tracker and I broke over the edge of the cliff scouting for kudu to the point of my first successful hunt only weeks later.
 Needless to say, there is much more to this story!

-Amanda took TGS (TG Safaris) to new levels in our cuisine and we almost started getting more returns due to the food than the hunting.
+Amanda took ‘TGS’ (TG Safaris) to new levels in our cuisine and we almost started getting more returns due to the food than the hunting.
 It became a signature trademark for TGS to offer the highest quality food and hunting combined.
 She truly brought a new aspect to what TGS were to become.